aredn/documentation/arednNetworkDesign/channel_planning.rst

 * If you need broad local coverage for a high profile area you can install sector antennas on a tower site: for example, three panels with 120 degree beam width each.
 DtD link the sectors at the tower site, and use different channels for each sector in order to avoid channel contention issues.

-* Consider putting each local *meshnet* on its own channel to minimize the interaction between coverage areas, similar to how cellular network "cells" are planned and deployed.
+* Consider putting each local network on its own channel to minimize the interaction between coverage areas, similar to how cellular network "cells" are planned and deployed.

 * If you are installing long distance point to point links to connect mesh islands, be sure to use a separate band or channel for the backbone link.
 This type of link has a single purpose: to carry as much data as quickly as possible from one end to the other.
 Eliminate any type of channel contention so that these links can focus on throughput without distractions.